 And these days, social media updates are usually the first source of news.

-Even the major newspapers post quick updates on social before publishing the full story.
+Even the major newspapers post quick updates on social media before publishing the full story.

 If you want comprehensive, insightful, and fast media updates, you need to monitor social media.